Stillwater, Oklahoma: Major highways

 Stillwater has two highways running through it: Oklahoma State Highway 51, or 6th Avenue, runs east and west; and US-177, or Perkins Road, runs north and south.
 The city is also served by a 7.2 mi spur that connects US-177 to the Cimarron Turnpike.

 Airport

 Stillwater Regional Airport (SWO) has served the city since 1917.
 American Airlines began service in August 2016 with two daily round trip flights to its largest hub at Dallas/Fort Worth International Airport.
-The flights are operated on behalf of American Airlines by their regional partner Envoy Air using the 50 seat Embraer-145 jet.
+The flights are operated on behalf of American Airlines by their regional partner SkyWest Airlines using the 65 seat Bombardier CRJ700.
 Private jets also fly in and out of this airport.

 Bus service

-Public transportation is provided by the OSU/Stillwater Community Transit System.
+Public transportation is provided by OSU-Stillwater Community Transit.
 Ten bus routes are operated within Stillwater's city limits and on the OSU campus.

 Infrastructure

 Utilities

 Stillwater has been a community-owned electric utility since 1907.
 The electric utility, now part of the Stillwater Utilities Authority, provides electric, water, wastewater and solid waste management services.
 A portion of the Utility Authority's revenues help to support the City of Stillwater's fire and police departments, the parks and recreation system, and other city services.
 Water in Stillwater is drawn from Kaw Lake and pumped approximately 40 mi to the treatment facility.